It must be difficult for

 always wearing white sandshoes with Mickey Mouse emblems and blue dungarees with

-braces as he mixed with the jeans, boots, big hats and ornamental belts of the
+braces as he mixed with the jeans, boots, big hats and rodeo belts of the

 would be student mustering pilots.

-intelligent didn’t fit in with someone who unfortunately managed to wreck a
+intelligent didn’t fit in as being someone who also unfortunately managed to wreck a

 wheel followed by the subsequent locking up of the front wheel, bending the

-couldn’t do it if we tried – he sure was talented in this type of manoeuvre.
+couldn’t do it if we tried – he sure was talented in this type of manoeuvre and

 unknown and unrecognised high level athletic skills and prowess became apparent

 to everyone when the boys organised the surprise “pregnant” (pillow up her